Louis Antoine, Duke of Angoulême: Flight to Britain and return

 Faience plate celebrating the Duke of Angoulême as Admiral of France.
 On display at the Musée national de la Marine, Paris.

-Louis Antoine was, as chief of the royalist army in the southern Rhône River valley, unable to prevent the return of Napoleon to Paris, and he was again forced to flee to Britain during the "Hundred Days".
+Louis Antoine was, as chief of the royalist army in the southern Rhône River valley was unable to prevent the return of Napoleon to Paris however unlike the rest of the French royals he and his wife, in Bordeaux, stayed put after Napoleon retook power.
+After leading an insurrection he was captured then released, being granted safe passage to Britain through Spain during the "Hundred Days".
 He loyally served Louis XVIII after the final defeat of Napoleon at Waterloo.
+His younger brother was assassinated at the Paris Opera in February 1820.

 In 1823, he commanded a French army sent into Spain to restore the Spanish King's absolute powers, known as the Hundred Thousand Sons of Saint Louis.
 He was victorious in the Battle of Trocadero, after which the reactionary power of King Ferdinand VII of Spain was firmly restored.
 For this achievement, he was offered the title of Prince of Trocadero.

-Upon the Louis XVIII's death in 1824, his father became King Charles X and Louis Antoine became Dauphin, heir-apparent to the throne.
+Upon Louis XVIII's death in 1824, his father became King Charles X and Louis Antoine became Dauphin, heir-apparent to the throne.
 He attended his father's coronation in Reims in May 1825.